Directions & Parking

 If you are a Browns Season Ticket Member (prior to May 15, 2018), you will receive commemorative paper season tickets for the 2018 season.
 You will also be able to manage your tickets through the Browns mobile app and online through Account Manager.
 PDF tickets will no longer be available via Ticket Transfer, Ticket Exchange or Print-at-Home functions.

-Flex Plan and Group ticket buyers can manage and access their tickets on their smartphone or request paper tickets at time of purchase.
+Flex Plan and Group ticket buyers can manage and access their tickets on their smartphone.

 Single game buyers purchasing online via Ticketmaster.com will have the option to choose tickets on their smartphone, or choose paper tickets at Will Call or via mail delivery.